 What this means: the real cost of an unhealthy lifestyle on employers

 The study found that while the number of employees with 3 or more unhealthy behaviors is less (9.5%), over 20% of the employees had 2 unhealthy behaviors.

 Monetarily, for a large company with around 40,000 employees, this would mean a direct additional cost of €17.6 million over ten years, or, nearly €2 million every year: and this is just salaries.

-In this study, the researchers only looked at the direct cost (salary) of short-term (up to 10 days) sickness absence due to unhealthy behaviours.
+In this study, the researchers only looked at the direct cost (salary) of short-term (up to 10 days) sickness absence due to unhealthy behaviors.
 The true costs are obviously much higher.
 Sick leaves decrease productivity, cause delays in production, delivery, and cancellations — all much higher cost for the employers than the mere salary costs calculated in this study.

-Good news is that there is an easy solution — providing employees with the right tools that measure their health and help them understand it better and keep them motivated to improve their daily lifestyle.
+The good news is that there is an easy solution — providing employees with the right tools that measure their health and help them understand it better and keep them motivated to improve their daily lifestyle.

 This is where Livit by Nightingale Health comes in.
 The service uses advanced technology to summarise an employee's health into easy-to-understand results that highlight how daily choices affect their body.
 However, knowing and measuring aren’t enough.
 Behavioral change is key.
 Therefore, the Livit app comes with everyday health tips and advice for each health result to help make easy lifestyle changes that improve long-term health.

 With Livit by Nightingale Health, companies can help their employees:

 - Get a detailed view of their health from blood and understand how their lifestyle affects their body.